Worth Every Penny: Sound Investments for Your Library (and Your Sanity!)

 Though no single item is going to radically change a library (or school for that matter), the following list has some of the things that have profoundly improved our library because of how I’ve implemented their use:

 1. Android tablets or iPads for in-library use – I know iPads are the favorite in education, but they are also very expensive.
 I recommend buying a few Nexus 7’s if you can still find them, or other small-screen Android tablets, and ditch the huge desktops for catalog searching.
 If you buy another small-screen tablet model, try one of the Google for Education models (except skip the Google “management license,” which costs extra and isn’t really necessary).
-Destiny Quest works just as well on Android as on Apple devices, and there are LOTS of great Android apps that my students and I use every day.
+Destiny Quest (now Discover) works just as well on Android as on Apple devices, and there are LOTS of great Android apps that my students and I use every day.

 2. Belkin headphone splitters and a class set of decent headphones – Headphone splitters are excellent for sharing the Android tablets so that 2 or more students can listen at once, though the volume needs to be turned up as more headphones are plugged in.
 This is great for interactive ebooks and flipped videos (see below).
 I like these headphones, and I use zip-ties to shorten their ridiculously long wires.